mumoham0/project-1/README.md

 # project-1
-I am Uzman, studung at ECU in Jonndalup
+I am Uzman, studying at ECU in Jonndalup